CardinisCode/jobhuntmanager/jhmanager/technical_readme.md

 -   Runs a SQL query to 'UPDATE' the entry in the 'application_notes' table where the 'app_notes_id' for a specific note matches with the primary key for an existing entry in the table.
 Returns (output):
     No output is returned

+An instance where this method is called:
+FUNCTION:   add_new_application_to_application_history()
+FILE:       services/applications/add_application.py
+LINE:       54

 #### applications_history.py:
 This is a repository file which relates specifically to a Job Application & includes the following 2 classes: Application & ApplicationsHistoryRepository.